Dementia Educator

 COMMUNITY PRESENTATIONS

 Get ready to care with confidence!
 At Dementia Forward, we know that education is crucial when we are faced with the diagnosis of Dementia.
-Our Dementia Education Presentation is a 90-minute presentation designed to answer : WHAT IS DEMENTIA?
-HOW DOES BRAIN CHANGE AFFECT MY LOVED ONE?
-HOW TO BUILD STRONGER RELATIONSHIPS?
-This is perfect for care communities, businesses, churches, and libraries, providing the community with an opportunity to learn about dementia.
+Our Dementia Education Presentation is a 90-minute session designed to answer the question: What is dementia?
+How does the brain change affect my loved one?
+How to build a new relationship?
+This is ideal for care communities, businesses, churches, and libraries, offering the community an opportunity to learn about dementia.
 Remember, you aren’t alone—together, we can make a difference!

 CARE PARTNER TRAINING